cdmama/obs-sources/local-time/README.md

 ### Placing the widget on your stream overlay

 Create a new browser source on your streaming software.

-On OBS Studio, tick **Local File** and click the Browse button.
-Select the `local-time.html` file.
+* On OBS Studio, tick **Local File** and click the Browse button.
+Select `local-time.html` from your file system.

 ### Questions?